The color-enhanced landscape mulch market continues to grow because of its adaptability to the needs of producers and consumers.

 At Rotochopper, we see green marketability playing an increasing role in our customers’ day-to-day operations.
 Companies that find green solutions for their wood waste, like colored landscape mulch, are commonly using their recycling practices to not only create new profit columns but also to increase consumer and community support.

 Yet the above reasons only partially account for the sustained growth of the colored mulch market.
-Colored mulch remains a great market opportunity for a diverse range of companies because of its adaptability to shifting demands.
+This remains a great market opportunity for a diverse range of companies because of its adaptability to shifting demands.
 According to long range statistics gathered by Amerimulch, for instance, consumers originally were attracted to colored mulch for its vibrancy, with red as the most popular color.
 Over time, however, the more natural tones, brown and black, grew more popular as consumers noted the color holding properties of colored mulch, in contrast to natural mulch, which can quickly turn gray.

 View the statistics on colored mulch markets gathered by Amerimulch.